My Love For Basketball!

 Like Father, Like Son!

-In 2002, I was privileged to coach my son’s basketball team from Heritage School (me on the far right, Chris fifth in the front row).
+In 2002, I was privileged to coach my son’s basketball team at Heritage School (me on the far right; Chris is fifth in the front row).

 Both Chris and I loved basketball very much.
-He became an outstanding player, and Chris had years of fun playing basketball like I did.
+He became an outstanding player, and Chris had years of fun playing basketball, as I did.

-Just around that time, I took Chris to the NBA Hall of Fame in Springfield, Mass., just him and me alone.
-We had such a wonderful time seeing the Hall of Fame and watching a Boston Celtics vs. Philadelphia 76ers game.
+Just around that time, I took Chris to the NBA Hall of Fame in Springfield, Mass., just the two of us.
+We had such a wonderful time visiting the Hall of Fame and watching a Boston Celtics-Philadelphia 76ers game.
 We also saw a Globetrotters game while we were out there.
 What a great time and great memories!

 Harlem Globetrotters Were Always Fun For Me To Watch!